WalterZStark/SLAM-Detection/README.md

 # SLAM-Detection
 #
-# Description: Code to test the basics of SLAM and CV object detection
+# Code to test the basics of SLAM and CV object detection